The0mikkel/auto-multicontainer-setup/README.md

 - nginx-proxy-letsencrypt: [acme-companion](https://hub.docker.com/r/nginxproxy/acme-companion)
 - nginx-proxy-fallback: [httpd](https://hub.docker.com/_/httpd)

-*All insperation to this setup, has come from [this guide](https://www.datanovia.com/en/lessons/docker-wordpress-production-deployment/).*
+*All inspiration to this setup, has come from [this guide](https://www.datanovia.com/en/lessons/docker-wordpress-production-deployment/).*

 ## The webservers